 Scrupulosity Treatment

-Seeking professional mental help will help to find the best way to work through, cope with, and treat OCD.
-Sometimes medication management and lifestyle changes are also recommended.
+Seeking therapy from a mental health professional who specializes in OCD is the best way to work through, cope with, and treat OCD.
+The current most evidence-based treatment for OCD is exposure and response prevention.
+Sometimes, medication management and lifestyle changes are also recommended.

 Exposure and Response Prevention (ERP) is the gold standard treatment for OCD.
 It involves the patient exposing themselves to obsessive thoughts while preventing themselves from engaging in their compulsive behaviors or rituals.3